MarioGibney/bitcoin-security-research/Bitcoin's Two Private Goods.md

 Bitcoin is often thought of as a network with a single good - units of the currency itself.

 The better framework is that there are two [private goods](https://www.investopedia.com/terms/p/private-good.asp) produced by the bitcoin network, the second being blockspace.
-These two goods are source of virtually all economic value that the bitcoin network provides.
+These two goods are the source of virtually all economic value that the bitcoin network provides.

 I am not the first to use this framework[^sztorc], but it is an important enough insight that it warrants a dedicated effort to drive the point home, which is the purpose of this essay.